 Who is Not Eligible for a Liver Transplant?

-Not everyone qualifies for liver transplant surgery.
+Not everyone qualifies for liver transplant surgery in india.
 Here are some cases where it’s not recommended:

 - Active substance abuse: Alcohol or drug use disqualifies candidates.